exosite-archive/exoline/README.md

 - clarify what the first and second parameter to copy need to be.
 Maybe require explicit --device= and --portal= They could be anything, but 95% of the time the first param will be a device CIK, the second a portal CIK.
 - copy comments field
 - add raw command, taking full RPC json from stdin
-- add key command for making local CIK aliases shortcuts
+- add key command for making local CIK aliases/shortcuts
 - Make the info command take multiple rids (or stdin)
 - Add --watch flag to script upload so script loads automatically
 - Support binary datasource format